“TOWARDS AN HIV CURE”: IAS 2013 SYMPOSIUM (JUNE 2013)

 Under the auspices of the International AIDS Society, an international working group of researchers developed a Global Scientific Strategy “Towards an HIV Cure”, which was launched at a scientific symposium immediately preceding the XIX International AIDS Conference in Washington, DC in July 2012.
 The symposium, which received positive scientific feedback, provided a platform to present state-of-the-art basic science and clinical research on the HIV cure research priority areas defined in the strategy.

-The symposium, co-chaired by Françoise Barré-Sinoussi, IAS President, Steven Deeks, Professor of Medicine at the University of California, San Francisco (UCSF), and Sharon Lewin, Director of the Infectious Diseases Unit, Alfred Hospital, Monash University, will be closely linked to the IAS 2013 conference programme.
-It is anticipated that a second symposium will give further impetus to HIV cure research, whilst also offering a valuable opportunity for the attendees to share ideas, debate, and network among their peers.
+The symposium, co-chaired by Françoise Barré-Sinoussi, IAS President, Steven Deeks, Professor of Medicine at the University of California, San Francisco (UCSF), and Sharon Lewin, Director of the Infectious Diseases Unit, Alfred Hospital, Monash University, was closely linked to the IAS 2013 conference programme.

 - Develop knowledge on the priorities that future research must address in order to tackle HIV persistence in patients on ART.

 - Accelerate research on viral reservoirs as the way towards achieving a cure for HIV infection